 Two drivers under 25 die on the roads every day

-Two people under the age of 25 years of age die on the roads every day in the UK.
-And in their first year of driving one, new driver in five is involved in an accident.
+Two people under the age of 25 years of age die on the roads every day in the UK, and in their first year of driving one in five new drivers are involved in an accident.

 It isn’t the drivers’ youth that is the problem –